JasonBock/StaticCast/docs/Initial Design Notes.md

 StaticCast<Type, InterfaceType>.MethodName(...);
 ```

-With the `IWork/Work` example above, it would be this:
+With the `IWork/Work` example above, it would be this (assume `T` is a generic parameter from a containing method or type):

 ```
-StaticCast<Work, IWork>.Work("data");
+StaticCast<T, IWork>.Work("data");
 ```

 The generator looks for method invocations that is a `SimpleMemberAccessExpression`, where the first part has the name "StaticCast", very similar to what I did with PartiallyApplied.
 This member needs exactly 2 generic parameters.
 The name of the call is what's used later (the parameters are irrelevant for generation as you'll see in a moment).
 If the 2nd type is an interface (we can't do that with a constraint, and if the type is "open" we can't check it with a diagnostic either), and it has static abstract members that match the provided name, we can generate all calls that match the name of the method.
 Internally it'll do a lookup via reflection (and make the generic method if needed) and invoke it.

-If the 2nd generic parameter is "open" and doesn't have enough constraint information to determine if it **can** be of an interface type, I should check this at runtime and throw NotSupportedException.
+If the 2nd generic parameter is "open" and doesn't have enough constraint information to determine if it **can** be of an interface type, I should check this at runtime and throw `NotSupportedException`.

 Using the InterfaceMapping type makes it straightforward to handle if the member implementation is explicit or not.